RVCC-IDMX/about-me-NomaanmansuriWB2/README.md

 ## Licensing
 Copyright ©2021 - Nomaan Mansuri

 All rights are reserved by Nomaan Mansuri nothing can be taken or used from this website.
 All reserved copyrights

+If you have any questions please contact at this Email: @ nomaanmansuriusa@gmail.com